sinkinnn/readmefiles/readme.md

 What next: How could your project grow and become something even more? -This project could wider even more than LinkedIn or other careers page on websites..
 People could be hired easier.

 Acknowledgments: If you’re using open source code or documents in your project, make sure you give credit to the creators.
-Mention your sources of inspiration, too. -Thanks, sure do.
-LinkedIn is one.
+Mention your sources of inspiration, too. -Thanks, sure do